A5hleyRich/delightful-downloads/readme.txt

 ==================== Changelog =================================

+= 9.9.46 =
+%date% and %datesymbol% improved outputs

 = 9.9.45 =
 Widget removed as you can use shortcode ddownload_list as html block element in widget block areas